Publications

 Cleveland State Law Review, 59(3), 2011 - Sex Crimes: How to Utilize Forensic Psychological Evaluations Within Internet Online Solicitation and Pornography Sex Crime Cases

-Elseviers, Agression and Violent Behavior, Volume 13, No. 5, October, 2008 - Megan’s Law and Sexual Violence Risk Assessment
+Aggression and Violent Behavior, Volume 13, No. 5, October 2008 - Megan’s Law and Sexual Violence Risk Assessment

-Journal of Psychiatry and Law, 34 Fall/2006 - The Risky Business of Conducting Risk Assessments For Those Already Civilly Committed As Sexually Violent Predators
+Journal of Psychiatry and Law, Fall 2006 - The Risky Business of Conducting Risk Assessments for Those Already Civilly Committed as Sexually Violent Predators

 Civil Law